guitarvydas/t2t/README.md

 This file must create a Javascript namespace and export it.
 In the example code, the namespace is called "\_".
 The actual name used is arbitrary, but, the use of longer names will uglify the rewrite specification.
+Use the name "\_" unless there is a reason not to do so.

 This file is simply standard Javascript and is usually very small in length.
 The example code exports 6 functions.
 If you need to create many more exported functions, then it is likely that you are doing something wrong, or, need to use divide-and-conquer to an even greater extent.

-Maintaining and Upgrading t2t
+# Maintaining and Upgrading t2t

-You don't need to futz with the stuff described below, in order to simply [use]{.underline} *t2t* to build new SCNs.
+You don't need to futz with the stuff described below, in order to simply use *t2t* to build new SCNs.

-You only need to use the *build-t2t* repository if you want to upgrade / maintain *t2t.mjs*.
+You only need to work with the *build-t2t* repository if you want to upgrade / maintain *t2t.mjs*.

 The main program, *t2t.mjs*, is created automatically using the